genshinsim/gcsim/ui/packages/docs/docs/guides/migration.md

 ---
-title: Migrate from v0 to v1
+title: Migrating from v0 to v1
 sidebar_position: 5
 ---